Gold Price News and Forecast: XAU/USD clings to 6.5-year highs

 Editors’ Picks

-USD/JPY is bouncing from the 108.00 handle and the 100-day simple moving average (SMA).
-The market is trading below the 50 and 200-day simple moving averages (SMAs) while breaking from a bearish wedge formation.
+USD/JPY is reversing up from the 108.00 handle and the 100-day simple moving average (SMA).
+The market is trading below the 50 and 200-day simple moving averages (SMAs) while breaking down from a bearish wedge pattern.